Accessory-Search/Accessory-Search/README.md

   More statics of Accessory-Market and Accessory-MSMT17 is listed below.

 ### 2.Accessory Cases Visualization
-Sample images of Accessory-Market and Accessory-MSMT17.
+* Sample images of Accessory-Market and Accessory-MSMT17 are shown below.
 Each image has multiple accessories in red boxes.
 Some accessories labeled as the same ID are enlarged for visualization.
 ![cases_visualization](https://github.com/Accessory-Search/Accessory-Search/blob/main/Images/20210420144758.jpg)

 ### 3.Data Statics

-* The statics of Accessory-Market and Accessory-MSMT17 is shown below.
+* The statics of Accessory-Market and Accessory-MSMT17 are shown below.

 | Name             | IDs  | Images | Bboxes | Qeuries | QuerySize           |
 | :--:             | :--: | :--:   | :--:   | :--:    | :--:                |